Boston Bruins Team Report

 Boston also went out and inked another centerman in 28 year old Steven Fogarty who played 16 games for the AHL’s Rochester Americans along with nine for the Buffalo Sabres.
 Fogarty signed what was a one-year two-way contract.

 Among the departing forwards included popular centerman David Krejci who was originally drafted 63rd overall in the 2004 NHL Entry Draft.
 Krejci, who made his NHL debut on January 30, 2007, went on to play 962 career games while producing 215 goals along with 730 points.
 Following 15 seasons, the 35 year old has signed a one-year contract to play in the Czech Republic league.

-Veteran backup goalie Jaroslav Halak, who played the past three season in Beantown was this off-season an unrestricted free agent who inked a one-year deal with the Vancouver Canucks for $1,500,000.
-The 36 year old is coming off a season which saw him go 9-6-4 with a 2.53 GAA.
+Veteran backup goalie Jaroslav Halak, who played the past three seasons in Beantown was this off-season an unrestricted free agent who inked a one-year deal with the Vancouver Canucks for $1,500,000.
+The 36 year old is coming off a season that saw him go 9-6-4 with a 2.53 GAA.

 Taking Halak’s place will be former Buffalo Sabres goalie Linus Ullmark who in July signed a four-year deal worth $20 million.
 Last year, he finished with a 9-6-3 record and a 2.63 GAA.

 A third goalie to sign was Troy Grosenick who inked a one-year two-way contract.